What are you looking for in a new owner?

 Other breeders allow puppy visits from about 4 weeks old, but we believe not only is there a high risk of bringing bacteria to very young puppies with weak immune systems, but it is also very stressful for the mother to have strangers in the house and for them to be moving around her babies.

-Can we view the puppies parents?
+Can we view the puppies parents when viewing our chosen puppy?

 Yes absolutely, we would be offended if you weren't interested in meeting our wonderful mummies, they deserve a lot of attention after all the time and dedication they have put into raising their beautiful pups!
+Our mummies will be at the first viewing, occasionally we may also have our Guardian daddy here at the same time for a cuddle.

 When can i bring my puppy home?

 You will be able to bring your puppy home once they are 11 weeks old and have been fully vaccinated.
+Please note that we do not home unvaccinated puppies before this age.

 What vaccinations will my puppy have had?